imperialCHEPI/healthgps/architecture.md

 - ***Health GPS*** - the core of the microsimulation engine.
 It holds all the other modules instances and state machine to run a full simulation, dictating the calling order of each module during initialisation and multiple update steps to completion, and notify progress via messaging.
 - ***Output*** – the collection of results published by the simulation (Analysis Module) at the end of each time step and written to a file in disk, JSON format, by the Host Application to be analysed by the user externally to draw conclusions about the simulated experiment.
 An alternative to writing the results to a file in disk, is to use a message broker, e.g., [RabbitMQ](https://www.rabbitmq.com), or a distributed event streaming platform such as [Apache Kafka](https://kafka.apache.org) to distribute the messages and enable parallel analysis of results while the simulation is running by an external application.

-The *simulation engine* clock and events scheduling is based on the *Discrete Event System Specification* (DEVS) and provided by the [ADEVS](https://web.ornl.gov/~nutarojj/adevs) library.
+The *simulation engine* clock and events scheduling is based on the *Discrete Event System Specification* ([DEVS][devs]) and provided by the [ADEVS][adevs] library.
 The simulation results are streamed asynchronous to the outside world via the *message bus* instance provided to the model by the *host application* during initialisation.

 The software architecture defines interfaces for modules, sub-models, and external communication; these abstractions provide decoupling, reuse, and flexibility for composing the microsimulation to answer different research questions.
 All modules share a common interface, as shown below, to enable dynamic registration of different modules version using a *factory pattern*, which also makes available the underline data infrastructure and user inputs for module instance creation.